Douglas-Christian/rogue_garmin_bridge/README.md

 ## Overview

-Rogue Garmin Bridge connects to Rogue Echo Bike and Rower equipment via Bluetooth Low Energy (BLE) using the Fitness Machine Service (FTMS) standard.
+Rogue Garmin Bridge connects to Rogue Echo Bike and Rower equipment(in development) via Bluetooth Low Energy (BLE) using the Fitness Machine Service (FTMS) standard.
 It collects workout metrics, processes the data, and converts it to the Garmin FIT file format for upload to Garmin Connect.
 The application includes a web-based user interface for configuration, monitoring, and managing workout data.

 ![Rogue Garmin Bridge UI](docs/images/ui_screenshot.png)